Looking for help?

 To apply for the Homebound Delivery Program, you must download and fill out two forms:

-1. Click here to download the application form for the Homebound Delivery Program.
+1. Click here to download the application form for the Homebound Delivery Program (same form as Brown Bag application).

 2. Click here to download the required medical referral form.
 Completed and signed applications must include the referral form (to be filled out by a medical provider).

-Both forms can be mailed to or dropped off at Food for People, or faxed to us at (707) 445-5946.
+Both forms can be mailed to Food for People (PO Box 4922, Eureka CA 95502), or faxed to us at (707) 445-5946.
 If you are age 60 or older, you do not need a medical referral.
 Instead, please apply for our Senior Brown Bag Program, which has a limited number of openings for home delivery.
 Please contact the program coordinator with questions at (707) 445-3166 ext.
 303 or email@example.com.